nikunjsanghai/Introduction_to_Programming_Cplusplus/Week1/Notes.md

 #### C++ supports the following data types:

-1.Primary or Built in or Fundamental data type
+**1.Primary or Built in or Fundamental data type
 2.Derived data types
-3.User defined data types
+3.User defined data types**

 We will not discuss 2. and 3. in Week 1.
-1. Primitive Data Types: These data types are built-in or predefined data types and can be used directly by the user to declare variables. example: int, char, float, bool, etc. Primitive data types available in C++ are:
+**1. Primitive Data Types:** These data types are built-in or predefined data types and can be used directly by the user to declare variables. example: int, char, float, bool, etc. Primitive data types available in C++ are:

-**
-Integer
+**Integer
 Character
 Boolean
 Floating Point